Lauri Laasi

 Lauri Laasi (born 12 September 1974 in Kilingi-Nõmme, Pärnu County) is an Estonian politician.
-He has been member of the X, XI, XII and XIII Riigikogu.
+He has been a member of the X, XI, XII and XIII Riigikogu.

-In 2000 he graduated from Tallinn University in social work.
+In 2000 he graduated from Tallinn University with a degree in social work.

-Since 1997 he is a member of Estonian Centre Party.
+Since 1997 he has been a member of the Estonian Centre Party.

-From 2002 to 2009 he was a member of Tallinn City Council.
+From 2002 to 2009 he was a member of the Tallinn City Council.